Reewr/promise-phantom/docs/phantom.md

 ### phantom.getCookie(cookieName) ⇒ <code>Promise(Undefined)</code> &#124; <code>Promise(object)</code>
 *Wrapper specific*

 Retrieves a cookie by name.
-Does this by retreiving the cookie array and finding the cookie that has the cookieName.
+Does this by retrieving the cookie array and finding the cookie that has the cookieName.

 **Kind**: instance method of <code>[Phantom](#Phantom)</code>